-INTERSECTION (DESCRIPTION) Legget Drive/Solandt Road is a signalized intersection.
-North Approach: One left-turn lane and one through/right-turn lane East Approach: One left-turn lane and one through/right-turn lane South Approach: One left-turn lane and one through/right-turn lane West Approach: One left-turn lane and one through/right-turn lane Pedestrian/Bicycle: Pedestrian crossing facilities are provided on all approaches
+INTERSECTION (DESCRIPTION) LANE CONFIGURATION Legget Drive/Solandt Road is a signalized intersection.
+North Approach: One left-turn lane and one through/right-turn lane East Approach: One left-turn lane and one through/right-turn lane South Approach: One left-turn lane and one through/right-turn lane The second second West Approach: One left-turn lane and one through/right-turn lane Pedestrian/Bicycle: Pedestrian crossing facilities are provided on all approaches 177 3000

-INTERSECTION (DESCRIPTION)

-March Road/Solandt Road is a signalized intersection.
+INTERSECTION (DESCRIPTION) LANE CONFIGURATION March Road/Solandt Road is a signalized intersection.
 North Approach: One left-turn lane, two through lanes, and one right-turn lane (yield controlled).

-East Approach: Two left-turn lanes, one through/right-turn lane (RT is yield controlled).

-South Approach: One left-turn lane, two through lanes, and one right-turn lane (yield controlled).
+A Strate East Approach: Two left-turn lanes, one through/right-turn lane (RT is yield controlled).
+E - 1 He He South Approach: One left-turn lane, two through lanes, and one right-turn lane (yield controlled).
 West Approach: One left-turn lane, one through lanes, and one right-turn lane (yield controlled).

-Pedestrian/Bicycle: Pedestrian crossing facilities are provided on all approaches.
+11- 11 Pedestrian/Bicycle: Pedestrian crossing facilities are provided on all approaches.
 Bicycle crossing along March Road.
 March Road/Terry Fox Drive is a signalized intersection.
 North Approach: Two left-turn lanes, three through lanes and one right-turn lane (yield controlled).
 East Approach: Two left-turn lanes, two through lanes, and one right-turn lane (yield controlled).

-South Approach: Two left-turn lanes, three through lanes and one right-turn lane (yield controlled).
+IIII THE South Approach: Two left-turn lanes, three through lanes and one right-turn lane (yield controlled).
 West Approach: Two left-turn lanes, two through lanes, and one right-turn lane (yield controlled).
 Pedestrian/Bicycle: Pedestrian and bicycle crossing facilities are provided on all approaches.
 March Road/Carling Avenue is a signalized intersection.

-North Approach: Two left-turn lanes, two through lanes and one right-turn lane (yield controlled)

-East Approach: One through/left-turn lane and one right-turn lane (yield controlled)

-South Approach: One left-turn lane, two through lanes and one right-turn lane (yield controlled)

-West Approach: One through/left-turn lane and one right-turn lane (yield controlled)

-Pedestrian/Bicycle: Pedestrian and bicycle crossing facilities are provided on all approaches with the exception of a bicycle crossing facility from the west approach.
+North Approach: Two left-turn lanes, two through lanes and one right-turn lane (yield controlled) East Approach: One through/left-turn lane and one right-turn lane (yield controlled) illik F South Approach: One left-turn lane, two through lanes and one right-turn lane (yield controlled) West Approach: One through/left-turn lane and one right-turn lane (yield controlled) Pedestrian/Bicycle: Pedestrian and bicycle crossing facilities are provided on all approaches with the exception of a bicycle crossing facility from the west approach.

-LANE CONFIGURATION

-INTERSECTION (DESCRIPTION)

-March Road/Carling Avenue is an unsignalized intersection with one lane in each direction.
+INTERSECTION (DESCRIPTION) LANE CONFIGURATION March Road/Carling Avenue is an unsignalized intersection with one lane in each direction.
 The minor road, Legget Drive, is stop-controlled.
 Pedestrian/Bicycle: Pedestrian and bicycle crossing facilities are provided when crossing the minor street (east/west).